dawntreader/identicon/README.md

 I added a method ''crop_image'' that crops out the 250x250 pixels starting at the top-left corner.
 This was done using the [Graphics Magick](http://www.graphicsmagick.org) library and [exmagick](https://github.com/Xerpa/exmagick).
-The Graphic Magick one-line command to do the cropping is: gm convert -crop 250x250 old.png new.png
 1. Documentation.
 Comments added to the modules and methods.
 1. Added unit tests via function comments and identicon_test.exs
 1. Added type specifications to the functions.